PranaytheSingh/react-control-panel/README.md

 - Inputs of type `select` can specify a list of options, either as an `Array` (in which case the value is the same as the option text) or as an object containing key/value pairs (in which case the key/value pair maps to value value/label pairs).
 - Inputs of type `multibox` can specify a number of checkboxes, either by providing a `count` or a list of `names` from which the number will be inferred, in which case the color of each box and a text name can also be provided as lists `colors` and `names`
 - Inputs of type `custom` can specify a custom component to be rendered in place of the input.
 The custom component will be supplied `value`, `onChange`, and `theme` props from the control panel.
 An additional `renderContainer` prop can be used to disable rendering a `Container` around the custom `Comp` if it is set to `false`.
+- Inputs of all types can take an optional `LabelComponent` prop to be used as a wrapper component when rendering the label.
+If provided, it should be a React component that takes a single prop `label` and renders it with any custom styling desired.

 ### external state